-Oil prices tumble to lowest in a year as stock markets drop
+Oil prices tumble to lowest in more than a year as equities sell off

-NEW YORK (Reuters) - Oil prices fell more than 4 percent on Thursday, hitting their lowest in more than a year on worries about oversupply and the outlook for energy demand as a U.S. interest rate rise knocked stock markets.
+NEW YORK (Reuters) - Oil prices fell about 5 percent on Thursday, hitting their lowest level in more than a year on worries about oversupply and the outlook for energy demand as a U.S. interest rate rise knocked stock markets.

-Equities dropped worldwide after the Federal Reserve raised benchmark U.S. rates on Wednesday and maintained most of its guidance for additional hikes over the next two years, dashing investor hopes for a more dovish policy outlook.
-[MKTS/GLOB]
+Global stock markets dropped after the U.S. Federal Reserve raised rates on Wednesday and maintained most of its guidance for additional hikes over the next two years, dashing investor hopes for a more dovish policy outlook.

 U.S. stock markets continued their decline on Thursday, dragging oil prices lower. [.N]